SomeWeekendReading/someweekendreading.github.io/quotes.md

   end will definitely end up mean."
 - "The best kind of dignity is when you care about what you do, not what other people think about it."
-- "The most important lesson I learned in getting a PhD is to be less impressed with PhDs.
+- "The most important lesson I learned in getting a PhD is to be less impressed with PhDs (_especially_ including myself).
 The second most important lesson was that working on something so steadily and relentlessly that people think you have the patience of a _houseplant_ sometimes pays off.
 Well&hellip; sometimes."
 - "It used to be you could say 'Nazis are bad', and the only consequence would be people's annoyance with you for stating the obvious."
-- "I may be only in my 60s, but I've got at least a century of trauma locked up in here.
+- "I may be only in my 70s, but I've got at least a _century_ of trauma locked up in here.
   After decades of psychotherapy, most of it's now safely crammed behind a thick vault door with the skull and crossbones logo of the Pandora Vault Company.
 The warning on the door (of _course_ there's a warning on the door!) says, 'Do Not Open Until __Never__'.
 I _don't_